build-on-aws/content/tutorials/application-integration-patterns/request-response-with-api-gateway/index.md

 ### 2.3 Inspect the deployed API

 Navigate to the API Gateway Dashboard in in the AWS Management Console and look at the list of APIs.
-If you can't find your resources, make sure you are in the correct region again.
+If you can't find your resources, make sure you are in the correct region.

 ![Screenshot of the list of APIs, including the Simple API](images/screen-simple-api.png)

 Click on the API name to open the details with the root resource **/** and its **GET** method.

-Click on **GET** to open the method details and have a look at the **Integration Request** on the :
+Click on **GET** to open the method details and have a look at the **Integration Request**:

 The `new HttpIntegration('https://aws.amazon.com')` statement in our stack has led to the deployment of an integration of type **HTTP_PROXY** that sends a **GET** request to the specified URL: